 Below is a discussion of a past E. coli outbreak involving Lunds and Byerly’s grocery stores in Minnesota.
-If you have information about a current outbreak or have been diagnosed with an E. coli O157 infection, you can contact our law firm about an E. coli lawsuit at 1-888-377-8900 (toll free) and ask for one of our E. coli lawyers.
+If you have information about a current outbreak or have been diagnosed with an E. coli O157 infection, you can contact our law firm about an E. coli lawsuit at 612-338-0202 and ask for one of our Minnesota E. coli lawyers.

 May 8, 2007 – Minnesota Department of Health (MDH) and the Minnesota Department of Agriculture (MDA) investigated seven cases of E. coli O157:H7 infection in Minnesota residents associated with eating ground beef purchased from Lunds or Byerly’s stores since mid-April, 2007.
 MDA was involved because the food source of the illnesses was a meat product.